Fayetteville to resume curbside recycling pickup

 Temporary sites:

-Residents are encouraged to wipe down bins, wash hands frequently, stay 6 feet apart from other people and wear a face covering, the release states.
+Residents are encouraged to stay 6 feet apart and wear a face covering at the dropoff sites, the release states.

-Proper sorting at dropoff sites is crucial to keeping loads free from contamination so they will be accepted by recycling mills.
-A list of materials collected by the city's recycling program can be found at fayetteville-ar.gov/1986/What-Can-I-Recycle.
+Proper sorting is crucial to keeping loads free from contamination so they will be accepted by recycling mills.
+A list of materials collected by the recycling program can be found at fayetteville-ar.gov/1986/What-Can-I-Recycle.

 Additionally, two bulky waste events have been rescheduled:

-• 7 a.m. to 2 p.m.
-June 20 at Butterfield Elementary, at 3050 N. Old Missouri Road, and the recycling and trash facility at 1560 S. Happy Hollow Road
+• Ward 3: 7 a.m. to 2 p.m.
+June 20 at Butterfield Elementary, 3050 N. Old Missouri Road, and the recycling and trash facility at 1560 S. Happy Hollow Road

 Bulky waste cleanup events are intended for large, bulky items that cannot fit into a resident’s trash cart.
 Residents who wish to drop off items are required to bring a current city water bill as verification of residency.
 E-waste is accepted at the Happy Hollow Road location only during bulky waste cleanups, according to the release.